Mean-field control problems with multi-dimensional singular controls: Parametrisations of the state-control process

-The canonical space for the first-layer state-control-dynamics will be $D^0([0,1];\R^d\times\R^l)$; the canonical process on this space will be denoted $(\hat X,\hat\xi)$; our time change will be a deterministic, non-decreasing element of $C([0,1];[t,T])$.
-The measure flow of the first layer process $(\hat X,\hat\xi)$ will be denoted
+The canonical space for the first-layer state-control-dynamics will be $D^0([0,1];\R^d\times\R^l)$; the canonical process on this space will be denoted $(\hat X,\hat\xi)$; our time change will be a deterministic, non-decreasing element of $C([0,1];[t,T])$. {Given a probability measure $\hat\P$ on their canonical space, the} measure flow of the first layer process $(\hat X,\hat\xi)$ will be denoted

 \begin{remark} By construction, the inverse time scale $r$ will be discontinuous at the jump times of $u\mapsto m_u$.
 The ``extra time interval'' $[r_{u-},r_u]$ on the new time scale allows us to continuously execute the jump from $m_{u-}$ to $m_u$ via $v\mapsto \hat m_v$. \end{remark}